 - Process the goods and services you’ve bought from us, and keep you updated with your order progress

-- Keep you informed generally about new products and services (unless you don’t want to receive our marketing messages)
+- Keep you informed generally about new products and services (unless you choose not to receive our marketing messages)

 - Provide the relevant service or product to you.
 This includes other services not included in your agreement with us, and services that use information about where you are when using your mobile equipment (location information) and to contact you with messages about changes to the service or product

 - Contact you with offers or promotions based on how you use our products and services.
-These include your calling and messaging activities, location information and browsing information (unless you’ve asked us not to contact you – see Section 2 on ‘Collecting your personal information’ for more details)
+These include your calling and messaging activities, location information and browsing information (unless you choose not to receive these messages – see Section 2 on ‘Collecting your personal information’ for more details)

 - Bill you for using our products or services, or to take the appropriate amount of credit from you